alexieyizhe/uni-notes/2A/CS 246/Notes/2018-10-23-design_patterns+iterator.md

 ### Back to Encapsulation

-In the `List` example, the client cannot create iterators _except for one_:
+In the `List` example, the client cannot create iterators since it cannot have `Node` pointers _except for one_:

 ```cpp
 auto it = List::Iterator{nullptr};